mysterious-coding/base_entranced/README.md

 ####`/g_autoKorribanFloatingItems`
 0 = `g_floatingItems` is unaffected by map change

-1 = `g_floatingItems` automatically gets set to 1 for Korriban, and automatically gets set to 0 for all other maps
+1 = (default) `g_floatingItems` automatically gets set to 1 for Korriban, and automatically gets set to 0 for all other maps

 ####`/g_korribanRedRocksReverse`
-0 = Korriban red crystal room rocks can only be pulled up (default JK3)
+0 = (default) Korriban red crystal room rocks can only be pulled up (default JK3)

 1 = Korriban red crystal room rocks can be pushed back down

 ####`/g_nextmapWarning`
 0 = no warning (default JK3)

-1 = when nextmap vote is called in round 2, a warning message appears (so you don't accidentally reset the timer going up when starting round 2)
+1 = (default) when nextmap vote is called in round 2, a warning message appears (so you don't accidentally reset the timer going up when starting round 2)

 ####`/g_improvedTeamchat`
 0 = default JK3 team chat

 1 = show selected class as "location" during countdown, show "(DEAD)" in teamchat for dead players, hide location from teamchat between spectators, hide location from teamchat during intermission

-2 = all of the above, plus show HP in teamchat for alive players
+2 = (default) all of the above, plus show HP in teamchat for alive players

 ####`/g_fixFallingSounds`
 0 = default JK3 sound (normal death sound)

-1 = use falling death scream sound when damaged by a `trigger_hurt` entity for >= 100 damage (i.e., death pits).
+1 = (default) use falling death scream sound when damaged by a `trigger_hurt` entity for >= 100 damage (i.e., death pits).
 Also plays scream sound if selfkilling while affected by `/g_fixPitKills`

 ####`/g_fixEweb`
 0 = default JK3 eweb behavior (huge annoying recoil, etc)

-1 = remove eweb recoil, remove "unfolding" animation when pulling out eweb, make eweb crosshair start closer to normal crosshair
+1 = (default) remove eweb recoil, remove "unfolding" animation when pulling out eweb, make eweb crosshair start closer to normal crosshair

 ####`/g_enableCloak`
-0 = remove cloak from all siege classes (eliminates need for no-cloak PK3 patches)
+0 = (default) remove cloak from all siege classes (eliminates need for no-cloak PK3 patches)

 1 = cloak enabled (default JK3)

 ####`/g_fixRancorCharge`
-0 = default JK3 behavior - rancor can charge/jump through `BLOCKNPC` areas (e.g. desert arena door)
+0 = (default) default JK3 behavior - rancor can charge/jump through `BLOCKNPC` areas (e.g. desert arena door)

 1 = rancor cannot charge/jump through `BLOCKNPC` areas

 ####`/g_infiniteCharge`
 0 = no infinite charging bug with `+useforce`/`+button2` (bugfix from base_enhanced)

-1 = infinite charging bug enabled (classic behavior, brought back by popular demand. hold `+useforce` or `+button2` to hold weapon charge indefinitely)
+1 = (default) infinite charging bug enabled (classic behavior, brought back by popular demand. hold `+useforce` or `+button2` to hold weapon charge indefinitely)

 ####`/g_fixGripKills`
 0 = normal selfkilling while gripped (default JK3)

-1 = selfkilling while gripped counts as a kill for the gripper.
+1 = (default) selfkilling while gripped counts as a kill for the gripper.
 This prevents people from denying enemies' kills with selfkill (similar to `/g_fixPitKills` from base_enhanced)

 ####`/g_gripRefresh`
 300 = default JK3 grip refresh (your velocity is updated every 300ms while being gripped, which equals 3.33Hz refresh rate)

 Set for lower values to get smoother grip without lag (maybe 50, which equals 20Hz refresh rate).
 Some players have said that lowering this value makes grip slamming people(inflicting fall damage) impossible, although I have not tested or verified this.

-####`/g_jk2SaberMoves`
-0 = default JK3 saber special moves

-1 = JK2-style special saber moves (yaw while doing saber moves, smaller jump height/distance for YDFA, blue lunge in mid-air, etc).
-Not perfect, but a decent simulation of JK2 saber combat.

-Note that the game client does not currently predict yaw for these moves, so they will only be rendered in realtime as limited by server `/sv_fps` setting.

 ####`/g_antiCallvoteTakeover`
 0 = normal vote calling for `/map`, `/g_gametype`, `/pug`, `/pub`, `/kick`, `/clientkick`, and `lockteams` votes (default JK3)

-1 = calling a vote for `/map`, `/g_gametype`, `/pug`, `/pub`, `/kick`, `/clientkick`, or `lockteams` when 6+ players are connected requires at least 2+ people to be ingame.
+1 = (default) calling a vote for `/map`, `/g_gametype`, `/pug`, `/pub`, `/kick`, `/clientkick`, or `lockteams` when 6+ players are connected requires at least 2+ people to be ingame.
 This prevents a lone player calling lame unpopular votes when most of the server is in spec unable to vote no.

 ####`/g_moreTaunts`
 0 = default JK3 behavior (only allow `/taunt` in non-duel gametypes)

-1 = enable `/gloat`, `/flourish`, and `/bow` in non-duel gametypes)
+1 = (default) enable `/gloat`, `/flourish`, and `/bow` in non-duel gametypes)

 ####`/g_ammoCanisterSound`
 0 = dispensing ammo cans is oddly silent (default JK3)

-1 = dispensing an ammo can plays a small sound
+1 = (default) dispensing an ammo can plays a small sound

 ####`/g_botJumping`
-0 = bots jump around like crazy on maps without botroute support (default JK3)
+0 = (default) bots jump around like crazy on maps without botroute support (default JK3)

 1 = bots stay on the ground on maps without botroute support

-####`/g_specAfterDeath`
-0 = no going spec after death

-1 = you can join spectators in the brief moment after you die (default JK3)

 ####`/g_swoopKillPoints`
 The number of points you gain from killing swoops (1 = default JK3).
-Set to 0 so you don't gain points from farming swoops.
+Set to 0 (the default) so you don't gain points from farming swoops.

 ####`/g_sexyDisruptor`
-0 = lethal sniper shots with full charge (1.5 seconds or more) cause incineration effect (fixed default JK3 setting, which was bugged)
+0 = (default) lethal sniper shots with full charge (1.5 seconds or more) cause incineration effect (fixed default JK3 setting, which was bugged)

 1 = all lethal sniper shots cause incineration effect (this is just for fun/cool visuals and makes it like singeplayer)